 Carly received a Country Scholarship Award from University of Glasgow and graduated from their Creative Writing MLitt with Distinction in 2015.
 She’s currently a Doctorate of Fine Arts in Creative Writing candidate at the University of Glasgow and working on a historical fiction novel.
 In 2016, she was awarded a Peter Nicholaisen International Fellowship from the Robert H. Smith International Center for Jefferson Studies at Monticello to conduct research for this novel.

-She currently teaches creative writing to undergraduates at University of Strathclyde and has also led writing workshops with Glasgow Women’s Library and The Young Walter Scott Prize for Historical Fiction.
-Her poetry, short fiction and essays have been published in numerous places both in print and online.
+She currently teaches creative writing to undergraduates at University of Strathclyde and has led writing workshops with Glasgow Women’s Library and The Young Walter Scott Prize for Historical Fiction.
+Carly also served as Assistant Editor for Glasgow Women Poets: An Anthology.
+Her own poetry, short fiction and essays have been published in numerous places both in print and online.